glGarg/glGarg/README.md

 - 📊 I’m currently a Data Scientist II at Microsoft (2020 - Present), working on building AI-powered Software Performance tools for C# and .NET applications.
 - 🎓 I recently completed my undergrad in Software Engineering at the University of Waterloo (2015 - 2020).
 - 🎨 Outside of work, I enjoy [sketching](https://spandangarg.tumblr.com/), running and a few racket sports like Table Tennis and Badminton.
-- ⚡ Fun fact: I have my very own [IMDb page](https://www.imdb.com/name/nm11089147/) from my work on Luigi's Mansion 3 as an intern at Nintendo (Next Level Games, Inc.).
+- ⚡ Fun fact: Prior to Data Science, I worked in Game Development.
+Thanks to that, I have my very own [IMDb page](https://www.imdb.com/name/nm11089147/) from my work on Luigi's Mansion 3 as an intern at Nintendo (Next Level Games, Inc.).
 - 💬 Feel free to reach me at: spandan.garg1706[at]gmail.com

 <b>Please visit my [website](https://glgarg.github.io/) to learn more about my current and past research projects and publications!</b>